matt-cart/website/website/content/how-i-built-this-website-(part-3).md

 ## Conclusion

+In this post, we built out the rest of our Markdown blog.
+This involved creating a few new views and templates that allowed us to see individual blog posts as well as post archives.
+Because we are not using a database, we devised a way to include post metadata in the Markdown files without actually having to convert this information directly to HTML.
+We also built a system for categorizing posts using tags.

+Now let's proceed to [Part 4](</blog/how-i-built-this-website-(part-4)>) where we'll deploy this finalized Flask project to Amazon Web Services.

 * * *

 ### Footnotes

-[^1]: For an depth look at a Flask blogging set up with user accounts, comments, etc. check out Miguel Grinberg's excellent [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
+[^1]: For an depth look at a Flask blogging set up with user accounts, comments, fancy GUIs, etc. check out Miguel Grinberg's excellent [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
-[^2]: Why do it this way?...
+[^2]: This is a self-inflicted challenge due to my desire not to involve a database.
+Because there is no convenient means to store post metadata else where, it must live in the Markdown file for that post.
+Including a header in the post that is not directly translated to Markdown is perhaps a little kludgy, but I'm the only one who will be writing posts and I am comfortable keeping to this artificial standardized format.
+Perhaps most importantly, the end-user will never know the difference.
+[^3]: Again, this is a convention that I am holding myself to.
-[^3]: I do note include the summary anywhere in the post.
+[^4]: I do not include the summary anywhere in the post.
 I plan to use the summary only on the landing page for the blog.
-[^4]: We are handling the same `Post` objects that used when creating the page for an individual post.
+[^5]: We are handling the same `Post` objects that used when creating the page for an individual post.